Athleisure describes the trend for wearing your workoutwear all day – taking yoga leggings around town, or wearing trainers in the boardroom.

 Despite this cautious approach the brand had difficulties finding the right place to locate a permanent store and, like many foreign brands entering China, they also struggled with the supply chain.

 Under Armour’s approach

-Under Armour has achieved phenomenal success in the US market where it’s overtaken Adidas as America’s second biggest sportswear brand.
+Under Armour has achieved phenomenal success in the US market.
 Although Nike is still ten times bigger than Under Armour, the smaller brand considers itself a serious challenger.
 It’s made some tech-based acquisitions and works with B-list athletes that it thinks have a bright future.
 Like Avis Rental Cars, which famously adopted the brilliant marketing slogan ‘we’re number two, so we try harder’, UA capitalises on its underdog status and has made this a core part of its brand strategy.

 A predominantly male brand, Under Armour is presently developing its appeal to women and seeking to enter new areas of sportwear such as the tricky golfwear arena (where Nike previously had difficulties).
 The brand has experienced strong sales overseas, and has aggressive expansion plans throughout South-East Asia.
 It’s already beaten incumbents of longer standing to capture a good chunk of Japan’s market.

-UA already has market presence in China, where it’s battling a well-funded impostor brand.
+UA already has market presence in China, and in 2017 the company described its performance as being part of a “hyper-growth” market.
 With household expenditure on sportwear on the rise, and an expanding gym culture, it’s a promising market for a growing brand.

 It’s also another arena in which UA can challenge its main rivals Nike and Adidas.
 According to Euromonitor International data, the North American and Asia Pacific markets are the ones offering the biggest expansion prospects in terms of retail value.

 Of course, Under Armour isn’t the only athleisure brand to have spotted the potential.
 It’s also facing competition from Asia’s own brands and from other American rivals such as Lululemon.